bouwe77/bouwe77.github.io/content/blog/currying-part-2-working-title/currying-part-2-working-title.md

 }
 ```

-What we can do now is call and combine different functions to achieve what we want:
+What we can do now is call and combine different functions to achieve what we want by nesting them:

 ```js
 // Write a log message to the console: